A Critical Survey of Left Unionisms: McAlevey, Burns, Moody, Syndicalism, Permeationism, and Relationship-Based Organizing

 Permeation reached its peak of influence with the CP’s sprinkling of members throughout the CIO unions in the 1930s, often having clusters of members in key workplaces, in key officer positions of major unions, and in key staff positions.
 Most famously, CP member Len De Caux became the publicity director of the entire CIO and Lee Pressman, a former CP member who maintained close ties, became its general counsel.
 The top elected leadership of some of the newly-formed and very successful CIO unions were either dominated by and/or in close alliance with CP members, including the United Farm Equipment Workers, the United Public Workers, the United Electrical Workers, the International Longshore and Warehouse Union, and others.
 CP members maintained moderate levels of influence in the CIO’s United Auto Workers, Amalgamated Clothing Workers, and the United Packinghouse Workers.

 However, CP members at all levels of union officialdom were purged, chased out, or saw their influence greatly constricted with the onset of the Cold War and launch of McCarthy’s witch hunts beginning in the late 1940s.
 The more liberal leaders of the CIO were all too eager to participate in this red-baiting to consolidate their own power in the unions.
-This ultimately led the CIO to re-integrate with the AFL in 1955, forming the pole of mainstream unions and their practices which left unionism has sought to influence or provide alternatives to ever since.
+This ultimately led the CIO to re-integrate with the AFL in 1955, forming the pole of mainstream unionism which left unionism has sought to shift or provide alternatives to ever since.

 Some ML groups take a similar approach today as the Communists did back in the CIO, permeating members into staff and officer positions of important local unions.
 More than just claiming these positions, MLs also nurture close relationships with key labor officials as a way to gain influence.